Solar Orbiter - SPICE

 OBTAINING THE KERNELS

-The complete Solar Orbiter SPICE Kernel Dataset can be obtained from the ESA SPICE Service FTP.
+The complete Solar Orbiter SPICE Kernel Dataset can be obtained from the ESA SPICE Service FTP or the ESA SPICE Service HTTP.

 In order to obtain the latest operational kernels we recommend you to download the kernels listed in the metakernel.